Linear spectroscopy of collective modes and the gap structure in two-dimensional superconductors: A more realistic model: rhombohedral trilayer graphene

 To go beyond our simple toy model, we consider superconducting RTG as an illustrative case study.
-We model the single-particle bandstructure of RTG using a $6\times6$ tight-binding Hamiltonian in its continuum limit, written in the basis of two atoms per unit cell in each of the three layers~\cite{zhang2010band,zhou2021half,supp}.
+We model the single-particle bandstructure of RTG using a $6\times6$ tight-binding Hamiltonian in its continuum limit, written in the basis of two atoms per unit cell in each of the three layers~\cite{zhang2010band,zhou2021half}; for convenience, we reproduce this Hamiltonian in Eq.~\eqref{eq:rtg_hamiltonian}.
 We limit ourselves to the range of parameters (static perpendicular displacement field and doping level) where superconductivity was observed~\cite{zhou2021superconductivity}, focusing on the SC2 phase.
-In this regime, prior to the onset of superconductivity, RTG contains one annular Fermi sea in each valley (two in total), whose Fermi surfaces show substantial trigonal warping (see Fig.~\ref{fig:RTG}b).
-The specific pairing mechanism responsible for superconductivity in RTG is yet to be determined, so we consider conventional ($s$ wave, mediated by phonons) and unconventional (chiral $p$ wave, mediated by fluctuations of either charge density, as in the Kohn-Luttinger mechanism~\cite{ghazaryan2021unconventional, cea2022KL, Qin2023, ghazaryan2023multilayerKL}, or intervalley coherence~\cite{chatterjee2022inter,dong2023signatures}) scenarios~\cite{supp}.
-We construct a general formalism for calculating superconducting collective modes and their response functions in the Supplemental Material~\cite{supp}.
+In this regime, prior to the onset of superconductivity, RTG contains one annular Fermi sea in each valley (two in total), whose Fermi surfaces show substantial trigonal warping [see Fig.~\ref{fig:RTG}(b)].
+The specific pairing mechanism responsible for superconductivity in RTG is yet to be determined, so we consider conventional ($s$ wave, mediated by phonons) and unconventional (chiral $p$ wave, mediated by fluctuations of either charge density, as in the Kohn-Luttinger mechanism~\cite{ghazaryan2021unconventional, cea2022KL, Qin2023}, or intervalley coherence~\cite{chatterjee2022inter,dong2023signatures}) scenarios.
+See Appendix \ref{appendix:rtg_potentials} for our specific model interaction potentials.

+To approach the RTG calculation, we lay out a general formalism for calculating superconducting collective modes and their response functions within the Gaussian pair-fluctuation paradigm.
+We provide a detailed derivation in Appendix \ref{appendix:general_case}, and summarize here only the key ideas.
+Our approach begins with a spectral decomposition of the interaction matrix $\mathcal{V}$ into its eigenbasis, $\mathcal{V}_{\vb{k k'}} = \sum_{\ell} g_{\ell} \chi^{(\ell)}_{\vb{k}} \chi^{(\ell)}_{\vb{k'}}$.
+We then decouple the interactions in the Cooper channel, using one complex Hubbard-Stratonovich boson $\Delta^{(\ell)}_{q}$ for each nonnull eigenvector $\chi^{(\ell)}$.
+These bosons combine to the total, fluctuating, pairing field